 The Human Development Index

-The state of the nation is often expressed through Gross National Product, daily stock market results, consumer spending levels, and national debt figures.
+The state of the nation is often expressed through GDP (Gross Domestic Product), daily stock market results, consumer spending levels, and national debt figures.
 But these numbers provide only a partial view of how people are faring.

 The Human Development Index was developed as an alternative to simple money metrics.
 It is an easy-to-understand numerical measure made up of what most people believe are the very basic ingredients of human well-being: health, education, and income.
 The first Human Development Index was presented in 1990.
 It has been an annual feature of every Human Development Report since, ranking virtually every country in the world from number one (currently Iceland) to number 177 (currently Sierra Leone).